ourworldventures/ourworld_books_OLD/docs/cyber_security_brief/src/content/introduction.md

 This can be done by:

-* **Having all code & knowledge inside the country.**
+- Having all code and knowledge inside the country.
-* **Building Education programs to make sure that further systems development can happen in the country.**
+- Building Education programs to make sure that further systems development can happen in the country.
-* **Creating organizations that are reliable and coming from the heart with love and loyalty for their country.**
+- Creating organizations that are reliable and coming from the heart with love and loyalty for their country.
-* **Emphasizing the importance of values , this is not a marketing exercise, this needs to be the strong foundation of anyone helping their country to become digitally independent.**
+- Emphasizing the importance of values , this is not a marketing exercise, this needs to be the strong foundation of anyone helping their country to become digitally independent.